openrails/openrails/Source/Documentation/Manual/options.rst

 Super-elevation
 ---------------

-If the value set for *Level* is greater than zero, OR supports super-elevation for long curved tracks.
+If the value set for *Level* is greater than zero, ORTS supports super-elevation for long curved tracks.
 The value *Minimum Length* determines the length of the shortest curve to have super-elevation.
 You need to choose the correct gauge for your route, otherwise some tracks may not be